MarekNowy/Text-communicator---Frontend-React/README.md

 npm run dev
 ```

 The app will be available on the default port

+🔐 Login page is accessible at: /login